Effective Brauer-Siegel on some curves in $Y(1)^n$: Abstract

 \section{Abstract}

-We establish an effective version of Siegel's lower bounds for class numbers of imaginary quadratic fields in certain cures in $Y(1)^n$.
+We establish an effective version of Siegel's lower bounds for class numbers of imaginary quadratic fields in certain curves in $Y(1)^n$.
 Our proof goes through the G-functions method of Yves Andr\'e.
+Following recent results of G. Binyamini, these lead to effective Andr\'e-Oort statements for the curves in question.